DavidLucha/StimControl/README.md

 ## PROTOCOL FILES
 In development.
 See ProtocolFiles for current setup.

 ## PARAMETER FILES
-Parameters are read from .csv files.
-These parameters can be either broad (simply select which types of input/output you would like) or granular (configure channels individually).
-Currently only granular  config files are supported.
+Parameters are read from .json files.
+See ComponentProperties for a full list of the properties currently supported.

 ### DAQs
 #### General Params